FIVE DECADES OF MUSIC

 Gumby: The Movie and Film Scoring

-In 1990, Gumby creator Art Clokey hired Ozzie to write and produce the music for the cult classic Gumby: The Movie (released 1995).
-Ozzie brought in Craig Chaquico of Jefferson Starship to play lead guitar, and wrote the featured songs.
-This launched Ozzie’s film and television scoring career, eventually leading to music placements on HBO’s The Sopranos and Big Love.
+In 1990, Gumby creator Art Clokey hired me to write and produce the music for the cult classic Gumby: The Movie (released in 1995).
+I brought in Craig Chaquico of Jefferson Starship to play lead guitar, and I wrote the featured songs.
+That’s the door that opened my film and television scoring work — eventually putting music on HBO’s The Sopranos and Big Love.

 1992-2008